 I really wish I could explain just how wonderful the weekend was and what it did for me.
 Perhaps my feelings are best captured in the title of a recent film, Waiting to Exhale.
 For so many years I held my breath, just so that I could get from one day to the next, just so that I could be prepared for any comments made about Jonestown, just so that I could hide my feelings about how the past affected me, just so that I could reasonably function at holiday gatherings with people who are my very good friends but are not like me.
 That Fourth of July weekend in San Diego allowed me to exhale that long-held deep breath.
 I think that I need to be with people that I feel comfortable around in order to breathe normally.

 (Nell Smart was a member of Peoples Temple for five years in Los Angeles until she left in 1976.
-She now lives in Indianapolis. complete collection of writings for the jonestown report may be found here.)
+Following a lengthy illness, Nell died peacefully in Indianapolis, Indiana on April 22, 2024.
+Her complete collection of writings for the jonestown report may be found here.)